EO4wellness/T-I-L/TechWriting/GoogleCourse/readme.md

     - Technical Writing One, which covers the critical basics of technical writing.
     - Technical Writing Two, which covers intermediate topics in technical writing.

-* Structur of these Courses:
+* Structure of these Courses:

     - self-paced online pre-class material
     - virtual live session